Hensh99/Voithy-App/Code-Review.md

 const bodyParser = require('body-parser');
 const app = express();
 app.use(bodyParser.json());
-// Route for geEng a list of users app.get('/users', (req, res) => {
+// Route for getting a list of users app.get('/users', (req, res) => {
 try {
 const users = getUsers(); // Func4on to fetch users from database